genie-tooling/genie-tooling/docs/guides/configuration.md

     plugin_dev_dirs=["/path/to/my/custom_plugins", "./project_plugins"]
 )
 ```
 The `PluginManager` will scan these directories for valid plugin classes.
-Discovered plugins still need to be explicitly enabled via their respective configuration sections (e.g., `tool_configurations` for tools, or set as a default ID) to be loaded by `Genie`.